tomatolog/manticore/docs/2_installation/installation.rst

    **``$ sudo apt-get install sphinxsearch``**

-Sphinx ``searchd`` daemon can be started/stopped using service command:
+Manticore ``searchd`` daemon can be started/stopped using service command:

 **``$ sudo service sphinxsearch start``**
-Installing Sphinx packages on RedHat and CentOS
+Installing Manticore packages on RedHat and CentOS
 -----------------------------------------------

-Currently we distribute Sphinx RPMS and SRPMS on our website for both 5.x and 6.x versions of Red Hat Enterprise Linux, but they can be installed on CentOS as well.
+Currently we distribute Manticore RPMS and SRPMS on our website for both 5.x and 6.x versions of Red Hat Enterprise Linux, but they can be installed on CentOS as well.